techlore/faq-bot/README.md

 # Techlore FAQ Bot

+## An FAQ bot for the [Techlore Matrix room](https://matrix.to/)

+[Techlore](https://techlore.tech) is a channel on different video platforms, as well as a community on privacy and security.
+This bot is used for quickly answering common questions.
+While I (FantasyCookie17) happen to host this repo, this is a community project.
+The bot ideally represents the consensus of the community, thus pull requests are very welcome.

+Below you will find the original documentation by fireTwoOneNine:

 ## A simple question-response Matrix bot, built on matrix-nio API

 Built out of necessity, this easy to use and manage Matrix bot will give recorded responses from its JSON file.